tjoskar/angular2-labb/README.md

 Before we start.
 If you see any typos or errors, please let me know.
 – With that said, let's code some fine javascript.

-What we will create: http://tjoskar.github.io/angular2-labb/
+What we will create: https://tjoskar.github.io/angular2-labb/

-> Unfortunately, you can't use https to access tjoskar.github.io/angular2-labb/ due to TVmaze only serve the api over http :/ Sorry for that.

 ## Prologue - Get started